adam-r-kowalski/atom/README.md

 ### Machine Learning

 Mantis is designed with machine learning in mind.
 For expressions allow you to express how models work across a single example rather than dealing with batches.
-Here is a simple linear model implemented in Neuron:
+Here is a simple linear model implemented in Mantis:

 ```zig
 Linear = struct {